codewithdev/C-plus-plus-Algorithms/CONTRIBUTING.md

-Please Read the Contribution Guidelines before making Pull Request

-# Contributing
+# Contribution Guide

-We love contributions from everyone.
+We love contributions from everyone and that's how we organize open source more authentic and inclusive.
 By participating in this project, you agree to abide by the thoughtbot [code of conduct].

 [code of conduct]: https://thoughtbot.com/open-source-code-of-conduct

-We expect everyone to follow the code of conduct anywhere in thoughtbot's project codebases, issue trackers, chatrooms, and mailing lists.
+We expect from everyone to follow the code of conduct anywhere in thoughtbot's project codebases, issue trackers, chatrooms, and mailing lists.

 # Pull Request Instructions
- - Instead of Creating a new Branch.
-Fork the Repo and Update Your contribution to the related files or Repo.
+ - Fork the Repo and create a new branch to update your contribution to the related files or Repo.
- - Try to add the Algorithm or Program in files respectively.
+ - Try to add plagfree algorithm or program in respective files or category.We appreciate plagfree contributions
  - You can add new content only **Related to C++ Programming**
- - Create a PR with subjective Title.
-This will help me to organize the content in better way.
+ - Create a PR with meaningful header.
+This will help us to organize the content in better way.
- - Try to Update the .gitignore if you're adding different formats of content.
+ - Try to update the .gitignore if you're adding different formats of content.
  - Create a PR :bowtie:

-## Contributing Code
+## Contributing Co
-  - Fork the repo.

-  - Make sure the tests pass:

 Make your change, with new passing tests.
 Follow the [style guide][style].